 Posted Speed limits.
 Sauvie Island Road is 45 mph.
-Some of Gillihan Rd is 55mph.
+Gillihan Rd has been reduced to 45mph.
 Sauvie Island bridge is 30mph.

 Dangerous intersections.
 At three intersections on the island one street requires traffic to STOP and the intersecting traffic is not required to stop.
 These are:

 - Where Reeder Rd intersects with Sauvie island Road; Reeder Road traffic must stop while Sauvie Island Road traffic does not.